How to Invest: 2022 Beginner's Guide

 Investing is different than trading.
-Investing is about the long term view, e.g., years or decades, whereas trading is about the short term, think months, weeks, days, hours, or even minutes.
+Investing is about the long-term view — that is, years or decades.
+Trading, on the other hand, is about the short term; think months, weeks, days, hours, or even minutes.

 One last note before we get started.
 I've written this guide as a series of questions.
 That way, you can quickly scroll down and find what the answer that you seek.

 I like to think of the stock market as a marketplace.
-The product being sold are shares (ownership) of companies.
+The products being sold are shares (ownership) of companies.

 Some people are buyers, betting that the shares they buy today will be worth more in the future.
 Others are sellers, selling shares they own.
 Sellers believe the value of the company is going to go down in the future.

 To buy and sell shares of stock, you use an online broker, which connects you to stock exchanges and other market centers.
 The two most notable stock exchanges here in the United States are the New York Stock Exchange (NYSE) and the NASDAQ.
-Combined, these two exchanges represent over $30 trillion in wealth (Wikipedia).
+Combined, these two exchanges represent nearly $50 trillion in wealth.

 Ultimately, the goal as an investor is to buy shares of stock, then sell them later for a profit as the value of the company (stock price) appreciates (goes up).